branxz07/Java-Raytracer/README.md

 ---

-**Special Acknowledgment:** A sincere thank you to my classmates and specialy my professor, **Dr. Jafet Rodriguez**, for his immense guidance and support throughout the development of this project.
+**Special Acknowledgment:** A sincere thank you to my classmates and specially my professor, **Dr. Jafet Rodriguez**, for his immense guidance and support throughout the development of this project.